Vimu26/Vimu26/README.md

 # 💫 About Me:

-👩‍💻 I'm an Enthusiastic Trainee Software Engineer at Echonlabs (PVT) LTD
+👩‍💻 I'm an Enthusiastic Associate Software Engineer at Echonlabs (PVT) LTD

 🌱 Currently, I'm deeply immersed in the dynamic world of web development, sharpening my C#,  ASP .Net Core, and Microsoft SQL skills to craft innovative and efficient applications.

-🎓 Pursuing a Computer Science related degree at the University of Sri Jayewardenepura, I am continuously exploring the vast realms of computer science and technology.
+🎓 Pursuing a Computer Science related degree at the University of Sri Jayewardenepura, I continuously explore the vast realms of computer science and technology.

 <!-- Add any additional sections you'd like, such as projects, skills, or a glimpse into your coding journey. -->